dwarvesf/research/breakdown/zen-mcp-deep-dive.md

 **Result**: Single point of failure, consistent resolution, clear error messages.

-### Trick 4: Model-Specific Token Allocation
+### Trick 4: Model-specific token allocation

-**The Challenge**: O3 has 200K tokens, Gemini has 1M tokens.
+**The challenge**: O3 has 200K tokens, Gemini has 1M tokens.
 How do you allocate efficiently?

-**The Solution**: Adaptive allocation based on model capacity:
+**The solution**: Adaptive allocation based on model capacity:

 ```python
 def calculate_token_allocation(self) -> TokenAllocation: